 If a company does not have their own Motor Carrier Authority (MC Authority) from the Federal Motor Carrier Safety Association (FMCSA) they cannot legally transport over state lines.
 Additionally, to keep your MC Authority, you must carry commercial trucking insurance.
 If your transport crosses state lines, it is obvious that you would want the transportation company you hire to have the authority to do so.
 You can easily check this information by going to the FMCSA website and typing in the name of the transportation company.
 It is public information.

-Your quoted rate should include fuel, driver time, mileage and commercial insurance.
+Your quoted rate should include fuel, driver time, mileage, commercial insurance and cargo coverage.
 Will they ask for more money at delivery if they have run into bad weather or traffic or rerouting, or if your delivery is more complicated than they anticipated?
 Ask if there are any reasons why the driver might ask for more money at the time of delivery than the price you have agree to and get it in writing.

 If they don’t personally know them, how can they vouch for them?
 A clean driving record doesn’t tell you anything about the person’s character or morals.
 It also doesn’t tell you anything about their skill as a transporter.